 Faculty: D. Lee (Dean of the School of Nursing and Health Sciences)

-R. Adams-Weber, S. Burgess, L. Cooke, C. Fratena, S. Hartman (Director of MSN), H. Kibler, S. Merrill, S. Reagan (Director of RN-BSN; Clinical Coordinator of BSN), C. Stroup (Director of BSN), J. Risko, C. Stroup, S. Wechter, L. Wyss
+R. Adams-Weber, S. Burgess, L. Cooke, K. Flaherty (Director of MSN), C. Harrington, E. McVan, S. Reagan (Director of RN/BSN; Clinical Coordinator of BSN), E. Rettew (Director of BSN), J. Risko, C. Stroup, S. Wechter, L. Wyss

 Caring for persons with needs through professional competence and Christ-like compassion is the foundation of the baccalaureate nursing curriculum.
 This type of caring is possible as one is accountable to God, self, and persons with needs.